 top of page

-. . . in Camden County's Legislative District 5 (LD5) less than 30% of high school students are reaching or exceeding proficiency in Math, per the New Jersey learning assessments?
+• In our Legislative District 5 (LD5), less than 30% of school students are reaching or exceeding proficiency in Math, per the New Jersey learning assessments?

-In the cities of Camden, Pennsauken and Deptford, the NJ test assessments show that less than 15% of the students are meeting the standard for Math.
-Less than 30% are meeting the NJ standard for English Language Arts proficiency.
+• In the cities of Camden, Pennsauken and Deptford, the NJ test assessments are lower still: less than 15% of the students are meeting the NJ standard for Math.
+Less than 30% are meeting the NJ standards for English Language Arts proficiency.

-How much and how long can we blame the lockdowns in 2020 and 2021?
+How long can we blame the COVID-era lockdowns?

-The state has added layers of coursework to the curriculum, along with a focus on social-emotional learning.
-Nor is the curriculum balanced in content -- it fails to present varying sides of political and cultural viewpoints.
-The curriculum has expanded its comprehensive health curriculum and added Gender Identity for students as young as 1st grade.
-It is the first state in the country to add Climate Change -- boht of which take even more time away from a crowded curriculum.
+The state has added layers of coursework to the curriculum, along with more therapists, social workers, etc. The curriculum is not balanced in content -- it fails to present varying sides of political and cultural viewpoints.
+For example, the curriculum has expanded its comprehensive health curriculum and added Gender Ideology for students as young as 1st grade.

 Sources: